mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

   secret key establishment that is part of the MLS protocol.

-For presentation purposes, this document treats the AS and DS as conventional network services.
-However, MLS does not require a specific implementation for the AS or DS.
+For presentation purposes, this document treats the AS and DS as conventional network services, however MLS does not require a specific implementation for the AS or DS.
 These services may reside on the same server or different servers, they may be distributed between server and client components, and they may even involve some action by users.
 For example:

-* Several secure messaging services today provide a centralized DS and rely on manual comparison of clients' public keys as the AS.
+* Several secure messaging services today provide a centralized DS, and rely on manual comparison of clients' public keys as the AS.

 * MLS clients connected to a peer-to-peer network could instantiate a